lordasasin/UrlShortenerMVC/README.md

 ## 🚀 How to Use

--If you don’t have Postman, please install it to test API endpoints.
+- If you don’t have Postman, please install it to test API endpoints.
--start with node index.js in your terminal
+- Start with node index.js in your terminal

 - [POST] http://localhost:3000/auth/register  Body: { username, password }
 - [POST] http://localhost:3000/auth/login     Body: { username, password }